-With that in mind, students should take some time to review the schools to which they are actively interested in applying.
-Before applying to a school try to get a good sense of the types of programs offered and what life on campus may be like.
+With that in mind, you’ll want to take some time to review which schools you are actively interested in applying to.
+Before applying to a school, try to get a good sense of the types of programs offered and what life on campus may be like.

-Students can take this time to think honestly about what they want out of their college experience and craft a list of schools that could fit the bill.
-Avoid applying to any schools they wouldn’t realistically want to attend.
-As they compare schools, rank the choices.
-This could help determine when a student may want to apply early decision or early action to a top school.
+You can take this time to think honestly about what you want out of your college experience and craft a list of schools that could fit the bill.
+Try to avoid applying to any schools you wouldn’t realistically want to attend.
+As you compare schools, it can be a good idea to rank your choices.
+This can help you determine when you may want to apply early decision or early action to a top school.